SheaSmith/discount-detective/README.md

 This app is split into four modules, which are documented below (if you are viewing this on the [documentation](https://sheasmith.github.io/discount-detective) page).

-For the app, we are using Jetpack Compose (a SwiftUI analogue for Android) for the UI, along with the Google recommended clean architecture.
+For most of the app, we are using Jetpack Compose (a SwiftUI analogue for Android) for the UI, along with the Google recommended clean architecture.
 This means we follow a reasonably strict MVVM (Model, View, ViewModel) pattern for the app, with all data retrieval code stores in repositories, which map to the models, which are then processed by the ViewModel for state management and to pass to the UI.

+For the setting screen, we are using fragments within a container, loaded into Jetpack Compose.
+There are three available settings for the user to change.
+These are 1.
+Dark/light mode 2.
+The region, and 3.
+A feeedback button which is linked to our user testing Google form.

 For the search, we are using Google's AndroidX AppSearch library.
 We pull down a list of all products from Firebase Realtime Database (our backend), which is then indexed by AppSearch to allow